chudkowsky/howcryptoworksbook/Chapter_06_Market_Structure_Trading.md

 ### Order Book Dynamics and Liquidity Assessment

 An **order book** reveals the supply and demand structure of a market by displaying resting limit orders ranked by price and size.
-The **best bid and offer (BBO)** represents the highest buy order and lowest sell order, with their difference forming the **bid-ask spread**—a key measure of market liquidity and trading costs.
+The **best bid and offer (BBO)** represents the highest buy order and lowest sell order, with their difference forming the **bid-ask spread**, a key measure of market liquidity and trading costs.

 **Depth** measures the quantity of resting orders at or near the top of book.
 "Depth at 10 basis points" counts all size within ±0.10% of the midpoint.
-However, quantity alone doesn't determine liquidity quality—**order stability** and **cancel/replace rates** significantly impact whether displayed liquidity will be available when you need it.
+However, quantity alone doesn't determine liquidity quality since **order stability** and **cancel/replace rates** significantly impact whether displayed liquidity will be available when you need it.

 **Heatmap visualizations** show where large orders rest over time, helping identify potential support and resistance levels.
 However, these require careful interpretation as displayed liquidity can be pulled before prices arrive, and high order-to-trade ratios mean many displayed orders never actually execute.

 ### Slippage: The Hidden Cost of Trading

 Your order to buy $2 million in Bitcoin shows an expected price of $50,000.
-By the time it executes, you've paid an average of $50,250—costing an extra $10,000.
+By the time it executes, you've paid an average of $50,250, costing an extra $10,000.
 This gap between expectation and reality is slippage, and understanding its sources can save significant money over time.

 **Spread crossing** occurs when market orders pay the bid-ask spread by definition. **Market impact** happens when large orders walk through multiple price levels in the order book.